 The ASP may provide/update/remove PFDs with an allowed delay to the NEF (PFDF).
 Upon reception of the request from the ASP, the NEF (PFDF) shall check if the ASP is authorized to provide/update/remove those PFD(s) and request the allowed delay.
 The NEF (PFDF) may be configured with a minimum allowed delay based on SLA to authorize the allowed delay provided by the ASP.
 When ASP and requested allowed delay are successfully authorized, the NEF (PFDF) shall translate each external Application Identifier to the corresponding Application Identifier known in the core network.
 The NEF (PFDF) stores the PDF(s) into the UDR.

-The Application identifier is an index to a set of application detection rules configured in UPF.
-It is an identifier that can be mapped to a specific application traffic detection rule
+The Application Identifier is an index to a set of application detection rules configured in the UPF.
+It is an identifier that can be mapped to a specific application traffic detection rule.

 The procedure is depicted by the following diagram: